Photo: Michael Wakefield

 David earned an MFA in Creative Writing in 2008 from Syracuse University, where he also began teaching.
 This came after seventeen years as a performer in New York City, national tours, regional theaters, and some television.
 Before moving to New York, he spent four years in Texas in the military.
 This places him in an elite group of poet/professors who have served in both the United States Army—and the Broadway tour of Cats.

-David is an Associate Editor at 32 Poems.
-He served as Visiting Assistant Professor of Creative Writing at Manhattan College from 2010-2013, and he has also taught at Syracuse University (English Department and Writing Program), St. John’s University (Staten Island campus), and Cazenovia College.
-He grew up in rural Virginia and splits his time between Manhattan and a cottage at the edge of the woods in the Catskill Mountains.
+David currently works as a freelance editor.
+He is an Associate Editor at 32 Poems and served Fall 2019 as a mentor in the Writer to Writer mentorship program of the Association of Writers and Writing Programs (AWP).
+He served as Visiting Assistant Professor of Creative Writing at Manhattan College from 2010 to 2013, and has also taught at Syracuse University (English Department and Writing Program), St. John’s University (Staten Island campus), and Cazenovia College.
+He grew up in rural Virginia, and lives in a cottage at the edge of the woods in the Catskill Mountains.